CLICK HERE FOR SHIPPING & DELIVERY INFO

 For those with anxious tendencies, having a daily routine can be a really helpful way to ease your worries and reassure you that things are in order and in control.
 Relax your nervous system by planning ahead so that you know exactly what’s coming your way - whether it's scheduling daily tasks into a calendar by the time it will take to complete them, or working out how long your commute to uni/work/that important appointment is going to take you the following day, it all forms part of feeling prepared and less like things might go awry.
-There are a heap of planning tools and apps that help you get organised,too (we've listed a couple of our faves, in this piece here).
+There are a heap of planning tools and apps that help you get organised, too.

-If things feel like they’re getting a bit much, don’t be afraid to reach out to someone for a chat – whether it’s your bestie, your mum, your favourite uncle or a trusted health professional, or a support line like Beyond Blue (1300 22 4636) or Lifeline (13 11 14) if you're in Australia, talking through your worries can often help release that burden and help put things in perspective.
+If things feel like they’re getting a bit much, don’t be afraid to reach out to someone for a chat – whether it’s your bestie, your mum, your favourite uncle, a trusted health professional, or a support line like Beyond Blue (1300 22 4636) or Lifeline (13 11 14) if you're in Australia, talking through your worries can often help release that burden and help put things in perspective.
 Often when we say things out aloud, we realise they're not nearly as bad as how they sounded in our heads.
 It's also just nice to know that someone's got your back, too.
 Support is out there - don't be afraid to seek it!

-Really, this one needs no explanation.
-You know all about dem (fluffy) feels!
+Really, this one needs no explanation, we all know about dem (fluffy) feels.
 If you don't have a fury friend, hit YouTube and just type in 'cute cat videos'.
 You're welcome!